Introducing Cape Verde

 This 10-island archipelago packs a punch.
 Craggy peaks hide piercing green valleys of flowers and sugar cane, ideal for epic hikes; Mindelo throbs with bars and music clubs; and wispy white dunes merge with indigo-blue seas on unspoiled beaches.

 Except for the occasional car that braves the cobblestone, cross-island roads, Brava seems to reside firmly in the 19th century.
+Its terraced hillsides are farmed with the aid of mules and life moves at a pace that would make a sloth sleepy.

 Set around a moon-shaped port and ringed by barren mountains, Mindelo is Cape Verde's answer to the Riviera, complete with cobblestone streets, candy-coloured colonial buildings and yachts bobbing in a peaceful harbour.